leiawang-github/RANK_3_Minishell/lexer.md

 task：from int main(int argc, char **argv) -> catagorized tokens

 for example1:
-if *line = readline("echo -n > print.md") was given after lexer, this should be provided:
+if *line = readline("echo -n > print.md") was given，after lexer, this should be provided:
 1. { type = 0, lexeme = "echo" }
 2. { type = 0, lexeme = "-n" }
 3. { type = 3, lexeme = ">" }